 Additionally, student loans are a big liability for this person.
 Perhaps examining the monthly budget more closely might yield areas to cut back in, and thereby free up funds to devote to extra mortgage payments, student loan payments, or additional investments that could offset debts in a net worth calculation.
-Or, it could make sense to earn additional income via passive investing strategies to help pay down the debt.
+Or, it could make sense help pay down debt by earning additional income via passive investing strategies or a side gig like driving for DoorDash.

 A look at the net worth statement also reveals that the less valuable of the cars is paid off, and, if sold, could actually eliminate what remains of the credit card debt.
 These kinds of observations can help you as you formulate a plan to improve your finances and strive for positive net worth.

 Every time you take this “snapshot,” look at the progress you’ve made.
 Figure your net worth on the same day of each month or each quarter.
 By doing it at the same time, you can make sure you are comparing apples to apples and can make use of the results.
 Why?
 The patterns of your monthly budget will interfere.
 You might have more money at the beginning of one month from a paycheck just received than you had at the middle of another month after it was spent paying bills.
 Instead of getting a true measure of your progress, you end up with a skewed result that can’t help you assess your overall financial situation.